lady-bluecopper/MaNIACS/ReadMe.md

     run.sh .......... script for running the algorithm config.cfg ...... configuration file
     src/ ......... source files
     results.ipynb ...
-Jupyter Notebook with the results of the experimental evaluation described in the paper
+Jupyter Notebook with the results of the experimental evaluation described in the conference paper results_tist.ipynb ...
+Jupyter Notebook with the results of the experimental evaluation described in the journal paper

 ## Requirements
     Java JRE v1.8.0